Excel Formula Protection

 The INFO() function with augmented argument values will return the #VALUE! error in the original Excel workbook, which means that argument values are not valid.

-But in a workbook compiled with XCell Compiler all these arguments are valid and INFO() function returns the following run-time values:
+However, in a workbook compiled with XCell Compiler these arguments are valid and the INFO() function returns the following values:

-=INFO( “rname”) – shows the registered customer name if the workbook is compiled with the hardware locking feature and the customer registration key is present
+– returns the registered customer name if the workbook is compiled with the hardware locking feature and the customer registration key is present

 If you create a simple workbook with an INFO() excel function which uses the additional arguments mentioned above, then after the compilation of that workbook you may verify the results which return the previously mentioned information with the INFO() function.